nrz/ylikuutio/README.md

 Hirvi is a first person action-adventure of the adventures of a moose/elk called Hirvi.
 Cities are dangerous places for moose, even through moose are well-known pasifists.
-"hirvi" is a moose/elk in Finnish.
+"hirvi" means a moose/elk in Finnish.
 Hirvi is a work in progress.

 Ajokki is sandbox demo program to check out some properties of